pmjones/php-styler/README.md

 Inline comments after array elements will mess up indenting.

-Comments on closure signatures will mess up indenting; the following is how PHP-Styler reformats one part of Laminas Escaper:
+Comments on closure signatures will mess up indenting.
+For example, the following is how PHP-Styler reformats one part of Laminas Escaper:

 ```php
 $this->htmlAttrMatcher =